withastro/adapters/packages/netlify/README.md

 > **Note**
 > You can still include a `public/_redirects` file for manual redirects.
 Any redirects you specify in the redirects config are appended to the end of your own.

-### Caching On-Demand-Rendered Pages
+### Caching Pages

-On-demand-rendered pages that don't contain dynamic content can be cached to improve performance and lower resource usage.
+On-demand rendered pages without any dynamic content can be cached to improve performance and lower resource usage.
-The easiest way to do this is to enable the `cacheOnDemandPages` option in the adapter, which will cache all on-demand-rendered pages for up to one year:
+Enabling the `cacheOnDemandPages` option in the adapter will cache all server-rendered pages for up to one year:

 ```ts
 // astro.config.mjs